Search within:

 Two.
 But you should allow at least 48 hours between attempts to give yourself the best chance of success.

-The Blackboard Math Placement Test is screen-reader friendly.
+The Canvas math placement test is screen-reader friendly.

-Students taking the Blackboard Math Placement exam will be advised of the required score when they log in to the test.
+Students taking the Canvas Math Placement exam will be advised of the required score when they log in to the test.
 At the end of the test, students will receive their score.
 Allow at least two to three business days for your score to be updated.
-Students who enrolled in the ALEKS Math Placement (prior to July 1, 2021) have their scores automatically updated in the registration system every 12 hours.
-ALEKS placement scores are as follows:

 Note: Students wishing to receive a PL3 placement must take their test in an approved proctored setting.